wp-plugins/woocommerce-email-inquiry-cart-options/readme.txt

 == Upgrade Notice ==

+= 1.2.1 =
+Upgrade now for 1 Sass bug fix and full compatibility with WooCommerce Version 2.2.2 and WordPress 4.0

 = 1.2.0 =
 Major version upgrade.
 Full front end and back end conversion to Sass and Tweaks for full compatibility with WooCommerce 2.2